 Now that you’ve configured your DNS settings, browse to http://welcome.umbrella.com.
 If you've successfully pointed your DNS to the Cisco Umbrella servers, an Umbrella Welcome page appears.

 Note: Savvy users may try to modify their DNS settings to circumvent Umbrella.
 You can prevent this with firewall rules.
 For more information, see Preventing Circumvention of Cisco Umbrella with Firewall Rules.

 If you have trouble reaching the Cisco Umbrella Welcome page or getting web pages to load, try the following:

-- Rollback the DNS changes you made and run the tests again.
+- Roll back the DNS configuration changes that you made and run the tests again.
 If the tests still don't work, there is a problem with your network settings or your ISP.

 - Contact Support at [email protected] or https://support.umbrella.com/tickets/new.